-- maintain honesty and personal integrity in all dealings with faculty, patients, hospital staff and fellow students - engage actively in the learning process, especially in the clinical setting, where one would seek out opportunities to learn - assume responsibility for one's own actions - accept constructive criticism in a mature and responsible manner - treat other students, instructors, respiratory therapists, and fellow healthcare workers with respect - maintain a patient's dignity and right to privacy as outlined in the Health Insurance Portability and Accountability Act (HIPAA) and clinical agencies

-• bring program related problems to the attention of the appropriate faculty member

-• follow the MCCC Respiratory Therapy Program policies and procedures

-Here are some responsibilities of Respiratory Therapy instructor and students roles.
+- maintain honesty and personal integrity in all dealings with faculty, patients, hospital staff and fellow students - engage actively in the learning process, especially in the clinical setting, where one would seek out opportunities to learn - assume responsibility for one's own actions - accept constructive criticism in a mature and responsible manner - treat other students, instructors, respiratory therapists, and fellow healthcare workers with respect - maintain a patient's dignity and right to privacy as outlined in the Health Insurance Portability and Accountability Act (HIPAA) and clinical agencies - bring program related problems to the attention of the appropriate faculty member - follow the MCCC Respiratory Therapy Program policies and procedures Here are some responsibilities of Respiratory Therapy instructor and students' roles.

-Tiere are some respo Here are some responsibilities of Respiratory Therapy instructor and students roles.
-T Task/Responsibilities Teacher 1.
-Take 100% responsibility and accountability for creating a learning centered environment.
-Learner 1.
-Take 100% responsibility and accountability for their own learning.
-Provide learning experiences which require active student participation 2.
-Actively pursue new knowledge and skills 3.
-Listen carefully and proconstructive feedback - 3.
+Task/Responsibilities Teacher Learner Take 100% responsibility and accountability for creating a learning centered environment.
+1. Take 100% responsibility and accountability for their own learning.
+Provide learning experie active student participat 2.
+Actively pursue new kn owledge and skills 3.
+Listen carefully and provonstructive feedback vide positive and 3.
 Communicate your needs and what you need/expect from faculty.
 4. Provide formal instructi on 4.
-Be present, on-time and well prepared for class and clinical 5.
-Serve as a role modela.
-Professional attitudes and valuesb.
-Interaction with colleagues 5.
-Model appropriate professional behaviora.
-Ethical and legal conduct at all timesb.
-Demonstrate work ethicc.
-Interact effectively with patients, peers and staff 6.
+Be present, on-time and well prepared for class and clinical Serve as a role model a.
+Professional attitudes b.
+Interaction with colle 5.
+Model appropriate profe a.
+Ethical and legal cone b.
+Demonstrate work et c.
+Interact effectively w staff duct at all times hic 6.
 Act as a resource person 1 6.
-Utilize faculty as a resor urce 7.
+Utilize faculty as a reso urce 7.
 Serve as advisor 7.
-Seek advising as needed l and appropriate 8.
+Seek advising as needed d and appropriate 8.
 Support group effort 8.
-Be supportive of the group and its efforts 9.
+Be supportive of the gro oup and its efforts 9.
 Evaluate students' performance 9.
-Evaluate own performancea.
-Examine and alter behavior as appropriateb.
+Evaluate own performance a.
+Examine and alter behavior as appropriate b.
 Evaluate faculty teaching 10.
 Maintain appropriate r ecords 10.
-Complete and provide records Afi fect Teacher Learner 1.
-Establish helping relation i - 1.
-Allow helping relationship to exist and grow a.
+Complete and provide records Afr fect Теа cher Learner 1.
+Establish helping relation onship with student 1.
+Allow helping relations hip to exist and grow a.
 Positive regard d.
 Understanding a.
 Trust d.
 Understanding b.
 Honesty c.
 Empathy e.
 Unconditional acceptance b.
 Honesty c.
 Empathy e.
-Do not speak in a negative, derogatory manner openly about other students, faculty, or the Respiratory Therapy program. rence Teacher Learner • 1.
+Do not speak in a negative, derogatory manner openly about other students, faculty, or the Respiratory Therapy program.
+Defe rence Теа cher Lea rner 1.
 Maintain confidentiality of student information 1.
 Respect other students' right to confidentiality 2.
 Respect students' rights 2.
-Respect faculty rights Authority Teacher Learner Assist student to move from dependence toward independence in such areas as: a.
-Identifying learning needs b.
-Developing effective communication patterns Move from dependence to independence through initiating such actions as: a.
+Respect faculty rights Authority Teacher Learner Assist student to move from dependence toward independence in such areas as: Identifying learning needs Developing effective communication patterns Move from dependence to independence through initiating such actions as: a.
 Identifying own learning needs b.
-Developing effective communication patterns 2.
-Retain right to determine students' progression in program Recognize faculty's ultimate responsibility in determining student progression community is to provide an opportunity for qualified local citizens to have access to a high quality education in Respiratory Care.
+Developing effective communication patterns Retain right to determing program ne students' progression in 2.
+Recognize faculty's ul determining student pr timate responsibility in rogression

 In responding to the needs of our second interest group, the community, the faculty must first and foremost graduate individuals who have demonstrated the knowledge, skills, and behaviors that are consistent with safe and appropriate practice in the workplace.
-The second responsibility to the
+The second responsibility to the community is to provide an opportunity for qualified local citizens to have access to a high quality education in Respiratory Care.